 DosBox is the key to getting this game to work – basically this emulates MS-Dos on your computer to allow you to run old Dos Games.
 Download it from their website here by picking the correct operating system from the list.
 Get that installed and that’s the easy bit done.

-Once you’ve downloaded, er I mean bought the game, you can try and run it by double clicking cm2.exe from the folder but it will most likely either not load at all or will load with colours all over the shop.
-You can try playing about with the compatability settings, but they tend not to work.
+Once you’ve got the game on your laptop, you can try and run it by double clicking cm2.exe from the folder but it will most likely either not load at all or will load with colours all over the shop.
+You can try playing about with the compatibility settings, but they tend not to work.

-This is where dosbox comes in.
+Plan B is to use Dosbox.
 Open up Dosbox by double clicking the exe file you installed earlier.
 At this point, I encourage you to review this article:

 In dosbox, it will say Z:\> and after this you should type mount c C:\cm9798